Research

 Podcasts

-The College Research Committee is pleased to present regular 30-minute ‘Talking Research’ podcasts.
-Hosted by leaders in the research field, the Talking Research episodes will discuss relevant topics for novice and experienced researchers.
-The series will conclude with a panel discussion, bringing all our speakers together to address key questions raised throughout their research.
-Use the button below to submit your questions.
+The College is pleased to present the ‘Talking Research’ podcast.
+Hosted by members of the Research Advisory Committee, each Talking Research series explores topics relevant to research in paramedicine.
+Every series concludes with a panel discussion, bringing our speakers together to address key questions submitted by you.
+Use the button below to send through questions.

 Webinars